explicit-module-boundary-types

 allowHigherOrderFunctions

-When this option is true, the rule ignores return type annotations on function, which is immediately returning another function expression.
+Whether to ignore return type annotations on functions immediately returning another function expression.

 export const arrowFn = () => () => {};